cquezpro/Angluarjs-Ionic-Schedule-App/README.md

-This schedule app was made by angularjs and ionicframework with cordova.
+This schedule app is made by angularjs and ionic framework with cordova.

-Angualrjs Authentication, Cordova File upload, Camera API
+Angularjs Authentication, Cordova File upload, Camera API

 REST API 1